6.2. Lesson: Vector Analysis

 vector_analysis.gpkgGeoPackage file with

-When you choose to save a layer to an existing GeoPackage, QGIS will append that layer to the GeoPackage.
+When you choose to save a layer to an existing GeoPackage, QGIS will add that layer next to the existing layers in the GeoPackage, if no layer of the same name already exists.

 Once you have completed the process for all the layers, right click on any layer and click Zoom to layer extent to focus the map to the area of interest.